qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog318/index.rst

 This feature was developed by `Denis Rouzaud <https://api.github.com/users/3nids>`__

-Feature: Zoom to selection for multiple layers
+Feature: Zoom to multiple layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The "Zoom to Layer" function available from the context menu, the View menu and the Map Navigation toolbar can now zoom to the extent of all the selected layers in the layer tree.